opeyemiorugun/conduit-realworld-example-app-docker/README.md

 # Conduit RealWorld Example App – Dockerized Version

-This is my Dockerized version of the [Conduit RealWorld Example App](https://github.com/gothinkster/realworld),
+This is my Dockerized version of the [Conduit RealWorld Example App](https://github.com/TonyMckes/conduit-realworld-example-app.git),
-a fullstack project built with **React, Express.js, Sequelize, and PostgreSQL**.
+a fullstack project built with **React (Vite + SWC), Express.js, Sequelize, and PostgreSQL**.

 The original project demonstrates CRUD operations, authentication, routing, pagination, and more.
 My version focuses on **containerization, debugging, and deployment setup**.